-In much of the developed world there is concern these days about what is called a demographic time bomb.
 This is the fact that in many countries, women aren’t having enough babies to maintain the population, much less increase it.
 Population is falling dramatically in Italy, Germany, Japan and many other places.
 Even in the U.S., the number of babies born last year hit a 32-year low.
 We now have more people over 65 than we do people 15 or younger.

 With our unemployment rate at record lows and the baby boomers beginning to retire, we’ll soon be experiencing severe labor shortages.
 Or will we?
 Many jobs that have existed for ages will soon go away.
 Self-driving trucks and cars will virtually eliminate the need for truck drivers or taxi and ride-sharing drivers.
 Many brick-and-mortar retailers will go out of business or require fewer sales clerks.
 There is even talk that professional positions, such as accountants, or certain physicians’ tasks, such diagnosis of diseases, will be replaced by artificial intelligence.

 But while an artificially intelligent computer may be able to take over many roles that humans now occupy, it cannot prop up Social Security or Medicare.
 Unless changes are made to the way Social Security is funded, it is projected to run out of money by 2034, requiring benefits to be reduced to just 79 percent of what was promised to seniors.
 There are changes that can made to shore up the program, but in the current political climate, it’s difficult to see those changes being made.